chaseBrow/startup-backend/README.md

 ### PUT '/user/update/info'
 This call will update the users info (everything besides experiences and education)
-param: {String sessionId, String firstName, String lastName, String email, String location, String greeting}
+param: {*String sessionId, String firstName, String lastName, String email, String location, String greeting}
 response: {String error}

 ### PUT '/user/update/education'
-This call will update the user education
+This call will update the user's educations, It is important to note...
+A user cannot change the name/startDate of a current education connected to their profile...
+If they want to change these values they will need to delete the current education and create a new one.
+I still need you to pass the current name/startDate so I can make sure I am editing the correct education.
-param: {String sessionId, *String college, *String start, String end, bool present (True = present, False = ended), *String major, String minor, double gpa, String tags[]}
+param: {*String sessionId, *String college, *String start, String end, bool present (True = present, False = ended), *String major, String minor, double gpa, String tags[]}
 response: {String error}

 ### PUT '/user/update/experience'
+This call will update the user's experiences, It is important to note...
+A user cannot change the name/startDate of a current experience connected to their profile...
+If they want to change these values they will need to delete the current experience and create a new one.
+I still need you to pass the current name/startDate so I can make sure I am editing the correct experience.
-param: {String sessionId, *String name, *String start, String end, bool present, bool project, String title, *String description, String tags[]}
+param: {*String sessionId, *String name, *String start, String end, bool present, bool project, String title, String description, String tags[]}
 response: {String error}

 ### PUT '/user/update/listings'
-param: {String email, String password, bool type (True = Applicant, False = Employer)}
+This call will update a listing connected to a users, It is important to note...
+A user cannot change the name/title of a current listing connected to their user...
+If they want to change these values they will need to delete the current listing and create a new one.
+I still need you to pass the current name/title so I can make sure I am editing the correct listing.
+param: {*String sessionId, *String name, String start, String location, String type, bool paid, *String title, String description, String tags[]}
-response: {String sessionId, String error}
+response: {String error}

 ## LISTINGS